-in EUR millions For the period ended 30 June 2021 For the period ended 30 June 2020 Financial assets at amortised cost/fair value through other comprehensive income: Loans 8 75 Lease receivables 8 3 Mortgages loans (2) 5 Debtors - Total for on-balance sheet financial assets (in scope of ECL requirements) 14 84 Off-balance sheet financial instruments and credit lines: Committed facilities with respect to mortgage loans - Irrevocable loan commitments - (1) Total for off-balance sheet financial assets (in scope of ECL requirements) - (1) · - ¬-·· -·· 14 83
+in EUR millions For the period ended 30 June 2021 For the period ended 30 June 2020 Financial assets at amortised cost/fair value through other comprehensive income: Loans 8 74 Lease receivables 7 - Mortgages loans (2) 5 Debtors - 1 Total for on-balance sheet financial assets (in scope of ECL requirements) 13 80 Off-balance sheet financial instruments and credit lines: Committed facilities with respect to mortgage loans - - Irrevocable loan commitments - (1) Total for off-balance sheet financial assets (in scope of ECL requirements) - (1) 12 79

 The credit losses for corporate loans are mainly related to stage 3 assets (loss of EUR 13 million), the effects of macro-economic scenarios (gain of EUR 4 million) and partial release from the management overlay (gain of EUR 1 million).
-Credit loss expenses for lease receivables within the Beequip portfolio equal EUR 1 million, mainly driven by a new management overlay of EUR 2 million and the off-setting effect of the updated macro-economic scenarios.
-Additionally, credit losses on lease receivables include stage 3 impairments of EUR 7 million on a structured finance transaction.
+The credit losses expenses on lease receivables include stage 3 impairments of EUR 7 million on a structured finance transaction.
 The credit losses expenses on mortgage loans decreased to improved macro-economic scenarios and the partial release from the management overlay (EUR 1 million).